+Disclosures

-Disclosures Company Form of Organization: LLC Please list the name(s) of each partner (or member) who owns (or will own) 5% or more capital of the company businesses owning another business (such as an umbrella LLC that is the owner of several other LLC's), the ar names need to be listed, not just the registrant's name with the Secretary of State.
-Adam Williams List all subsidiaries or affiliates and details of ownership: Subsidiary : Principals: Has Company or any of its Directors/Officers been involved in or is the Company presently involved in any type of litigation?
-No Has the Company, developer or any affiliated party declared bankruptcy?
-No Has the Company, developer or any affiliated party defaulted on a real estate obligation?
-No Has the Company, developer or any affiliated party been the defendant in any legal suit or action?
-No Has the Company, developer or any affiliated party had judgments recorded against them?
+Company Form of Organization: LLC

+Please list the name(s) of each partner (or member) who owns (or will own) 5% or more capital of the compan businesses owning another business (such as an umbrella LLC that is the owner of several other LLC's), the a names need to be listed, not just the registrant's name with the Secretary of State.

+Adam Williams

+List all subsidiaries or affiliates and details of ownership:

+Subsidiary :

+Principals:

+Has Company or any of its Directors/Officers been involved in or is the Company presently involved in any type of litigation?
+No

+No No

+type of litigation?

+type of litigation?
+Has the Company, developer or any affiliated party declared bankruptcy?
 No